adhbh/ewa-graphql/Readme.md

 We will only consider some fields from this json, and create our user object using GraphQL.

-Any new object can be grated using GraphQLObjectType like below:
+Any new object can be created using `GraphQLObjectType` like below:
 ```
 const UserType = new GraphQLObjectType({
     name: 'UserType',